lab-cosmo/chemiscope/README.md

 or send an email to the developers (you can find these emails on the lab
 webpage: https://www.epfl.ch/labs/cosmo/people/)

-## Getting the python package and using chemiscope in Jupyter notebooks
+## Getting the python package and using chemiscope as a notebook widget

-Using chemiscope in a Jupyter notebook should be as easy as
+Using chemiscope as an interactive widget — in Jupyter, JupyterLab, marimo, or Google Colab — should be as easy as

 ```bash
 pip install chemiscope